 How do I dispose of this medication?

 Do not throw away this medication in wastewater.
-Some medication can be thrown away in dry waste, and some require a little preparation for disposal.
-If you are uncertain how to dispose of this medication speak with your pharmacist to safely dispose any unwanted or experienced medication.
+Some medications can be thrown away in dry waste, and some require a little preparation for disposal.
+If you are uncertain how to dispose of this medication speak with your pharmacist to safely dispose of any unwanted or experienced medication.